這是一張有關標題為 Hugo Site Building Notes 的圖片

 Pushing to a Remote Server

-Once the theme is installed, articles are added, and configuration files are edited, the next step is to manage the changes in the directory using git and push them to a remote server for management and maintenance.
+After installing the theme, adding articles, and editing the configuration files, the next step is to use Git to manage the changes in the directory and push these changes to a remote server for management and maintenance.

 1